lamm-mit/AtomAgents/README.md

 - Create a 1/2<111> screw dislocation in BCC materials
 - Perform nudged elastic band (NEB) simulations to compute the Peierls barrier against 1/2<111> screw dislocation in BCC materials

+### Requirements
+OpenAI API key is required to run the codes and should be provided in the .
+The OpenAI key must be provided in the "llm_config.py" file.
+Moreover, keys must be provided in the main files, exp1, exp2, and exp3.